Embedding Equality – planning, developing, and delivering services that meet the needs of our diverse community

 The Equality Delivery System

-The Equality Delivery System (EDS) is an outcomes based assessment framework which is designed in line with the Equality Act 2010.
+The Equality Delivery System (EDS) is an outcomes-based assessment framework that is designed in line with the Equality Act 2010.
 There are four goals:

 - Improved patient access and experience;